Asa in the Bible

 Verse ConceptsHigh PlacesShrinesGood Kings Examples OfIncense Offered AmissPeople Who Did RightSacrificing On The High Places

-The remnant of the sodomites, that remained in the days of his father Asa, he put away out of the land.
+Moreover, the rest of the male devotees who remained in the days of Asa his father, he consumed out of the land.

 Verse ConceptsHomosexualityExcommunicationMale Prostitutes